Preliminary Education Specialist Credential: Moderate/Severe Disabilities with EL Authorization

 - Verification of a negative tuberculin examination within the last four years.

-All coursework taken at another college and substituted for credential program requirements is subject to approval by the director of the Special Education Program.
-No more than 12 units of the credential program may be substituted.
+All coursework taken at another college and substituted for credential program requirements is subject to approval by the coordinator of the Special Education Program.
 Student teaching is never transferable.

-Student teaching for the credential is a full-time assignment for one quarter each of ESPE 620B (concurrent with no more than two required credential courses) and ESPE 621B (concurrent with no more than the final two required credential courses).
-No concurrent course work should be taken beyond the required Preliminary Education Specialist credential courses in Moderate/Severe Disabilities without permission of the program director.
-Students who fail to complete any required credential program coursework or ESPE 620B or ESPE 621B will be denied continuation in the program.
+Student teaching for the credential is a full-time assignment for one semester of ESPE 6621 (concurrent with no more than two required credential courses).
+No concurrent course work should be taken beyond the required Preliminary Education Specialist credential courses in Moderate/Severe Disabilities without permission of the program coordinator.
+Students who fail to complete any required credential program coursework or will be denied continuation in the program.

 Recommendation for the Credential